awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2.md

 ## Step 3: Secure the Database Server<a name="secure-mariadb-lamp-server"></a>

 The default installation of the MariaDB server has several features that are great for testing and development, but they should be disabled or removed for production servers\.
 The mysql\_secure\_installation command walks you through the process of setting a root password and removing the insecure features from your installation\.
-Even if you are not planning on using the MariaDB server, we recommend performing this procedure\.
+Even if you are not planning on using the MariaDB server, we recommend performing this procedure\.<a name="securing-maria-db"></a>

 **To secure the MariaDB server**